cyclus/cyclus.github.com/source/cep/cep20.rst

 Specification \& Implementation
 ===============================

-Two primary concerns exist for changing the current state of *Cyclus* to incorporate this CEP:
+Two primary concerns exist for changing the current state of |cyclus| to incorporate this CEP:

 * how to implement agent entry/exit as described